CRM adoption: How to improve dealmaker & AE adoption rates

 3. Goals

-Set up goals for each individual and team that will be using the CRM, and measure, track, and evaluate their progress toward goals regularly.
-Intelligent CRM platforms are equipped with built-in business intelligence solutions which monitor and visualize your goals, making it easier than ever to review whether you’re on track to meet them and plan ways to improve your dealmaking process.
+It’s a good idea to set up goals for each individual and team that will be using the CRM, and measure, track, and evaluate their progress toward goals regularly.
+Some CRM platforms are equipped with built-in business intelligence solutions which monitor and visualize your goals, making it easier to review whether you’re on track to meet them and plan ways to optimize your dealmaking process.

 4. User feedback